BOATING on ARROW LAKES

 To reach it from land,

-follow Arrow Lakes Dr. west outside of Castlegar past Hugh Keenleyside Dam and park at N 49°20.097 W117°46.891 and then follow the abandoned railway line for less than 3 km.
+follow Arrow Lakes Dr. west outside Castlegar past Hugh Keenleyside Dam and park at N 49°20.097 W117°46.891 and then follow the abandoned railway line for less than 3 km.
 Follow a trail that leads down from the rail bed to the tunnel.
 When the water level is low (early spring, late fall), the tunnel is dry and you may walk through it.
 Conversely – when the water level is high the tunnel may only be passed through with a boat or canoe.
 The tunnel may be totally submerged during very high water, but that hasn’t happened in years.
 The picture below shows the tunnel during low water.

 Hugh Keenleyside Dam.
 122km.
 It is possible to boat across the dam through a lock.
 Phone 250 365-3115 to contact the dam staff.
 A powerhouse has been added to the dam on the north side.

-Originally known as the High Arrow Dam, it is a flood control dam spanning the Columbia River, 12 km (6.5 miles) upstream of the city of Castlegar.
+Originally known as the High Arrow Dam, it was a flood control dam spanning the Columbia River, 12 km (6.5 miles) upstream of the city of Castlegar.
 The dam is at the outflow of what was the upper and lower Arrow Lakes, today the two lakes are joined forming one long reservoir extending 232 km (144 mi) north to Revelstoke Dam, and contains 8.76 km3 (7.1 MAF) of reservoir volume.
 The dam is operated by BC Hydro.

-The 853.4 m (2,800 ft) long earth fill and concrete dam was built as part of fulfilling Canada’s role in the Columbia River Treaty.
-Along with the Duncan Dam, both were built to prevent flooding and control the flow of water in the Columbia River for downstream hydroelectric dams.
+The 853.4 m (2,800 ft) long earth fill and concrete dam was built as part of Canada’s role in the Columbia River Treaty.
+Along with the Duncan Dam, both were built to prevent flooding and to control the flow of water in the Columbia River for downstream hydroelectric dams.
 It was commissioned on October 10, 1968, six months ahead of schedule.

 Immediately downstream of the dam is a 185-megawatt hydroelectric powerhouse, the Arrow Lakes Generating Station, which was begun in 1999 and completed in 2002.
 The station is owned by the Columbia Power Corporation.